MishraLokesh/NFT_Marketplace/README.md

-# NFT_Marketplace
+# starter_kit

-ERC-721 smart contracts for creating NFTs using openzepplin
+Truffle configured starter kit for working on dApps